 The objective of the Diagnostic Radiology residency at Icahn School of Medicine at Mount Sinai (West) is to train well-rounded, highly competent radiologists.
 We pride ourselves on maintaining a culture that promotes diversity, intellectual curiosity, and cohesiveness.
 Our residency training program offers a comprehensive curriculum with equal emphasis on formal teaching, informal education, and practical experience, with exposure to subspecialty training and research throughout the four years of residency.
-Learning opportunities involve cases from a diverse group of outpatient and inpatient hospital settings on the West Side of Manhattan, as well as educational opportunities at Mount Sinai Morningside, Mount Sinai Beth Israel and The Mount Sinai Hospital, and include relevant clinical and inpatient ward rotations.
+Learning opportunities involve cases from a diverse group of outpatient and inpatient hospital settings on the West Side of Manhattan, as well as educational opportunities at Mount Sinai Morningside, Mount Sinai Union Square and The Mount Sinai Hospital, and include relevant clinical and inpatient ward rotations.
 All of our affiliate medical centers provide access to new, state-of-the-art imaging equipment.

 As a resident at Mount Sinai West, you will spend four-week structured rotations that establish a strong core radiology foundation by the end of the first year.
 By the beginning of your second year, you will do integrated attending-supervised calls.
 We have structured the first three years to expose you to all subspecialties prior to the core exam.
 We incorporate didactics on a weekly basis in the form of interdisciplinary conference, informal case conferences, weekly didactic series, journal club, radiology/pathology conference, and Grand Rounds.
 We also offer a funded month-long core exam prep course during PGY-4 at the American Institute of Radiologic pathology.
 During senior year, you can tailor your schedule with rotation electives that fit your academic and career goals and you can also attend an outside educational meeting (senior conference).
 Our program also provides support for research, wellness, community service and global health initiatives.